-When traveling around the world, there isn't a day to waste!
+When traveling around the world, there isn't a day to waste feeling less than optimal!

 What Causes Jet Lag

 Jet lag is caused by a disruption of your internal body clock.
-Jet lag affects our circadian rhythm which are the 24 hour cycles in our biochemical, physiological and behavioral processes of our bodies.
+Jet lag is effected by our circadian rhythm which are the 24 hour cycles in our biochemical, physiological and behavioral processes of our bodies.

 This "clock" is in charge of things like hunger, thirst, and sleep.
 It also regulates body temperature, blood pressure, hormones and glucose in the blood stream.

-Preexisting conditions like stress, sleep deprivation and poor sleep habits can exacerbate jet lag.
-As does flight conditions, immobility and cramped seating, monotony of travel, altitude, cabin pressure and airline food.
+Pre-flight conditions like stress, sleep deprivation and poor sleep habits can exacerbate jet lag.
+As does flight conditions, immobility and cramped seating, monotony of travel, altitude, cabin pressure, and airline food.
 Age and over-use of alcohol on long flights can worsen symptoms of jet lag as well.

-Since both Stephanie and Carly travel often, and Stephanie is preparing to fly around the world in 2017 we were particularly interested in why we get jet lag and how we help prevent the symptoms from affecting our travels.
+As travelers, we are very interested in the reasons why we get jet lag and how we help prevent the symptoms from affecting our travels.

 How to Prevent Jet Lag

-Eat well, exercise regularly, keep hydrated, and get plenty of rest.
+Eat clean, exercise regularly, keep hydrated, and get plenty of rest.